turingschool-projects/kwk-level3-swift/sessions/arrays_slides.markdown

 # Removing Information

-A common way of removing elements is to use the remove(at:) method - which will remove an element at whatever index is given
+A common way of removing elements is to use the remove(at:) method - which will remove an element at whatever index you type in after the `at:`

 ```
 shoppingList.remove(at: 0)